bauzaj/matplotlib_challenge/README.md

 Capomulin & Ramicane were the most heavily used drug regimen which each being used over 200 timepoints during the duration of the trial.

-This higher usage lead to a mean Tumor Vol being noticibly lower than the rest of the frug regimens.
+This higher usage lead to a mean Tumor Vol being noticibly lower than the rest of the drug regimens.

 With the gender split being 51% / 49%, there does not seem to be a noticible difference in drug performance based on gender.